 With over 10 million units sold, the Raspberry Pi can be purchased in cash by anyone with $35 to spare.
 This makes it more difficult to determine who is behind an attack launched from a Raspberry Pi, as it could just as likely be a state-sponsored attack flying under the radar or a hyperactive teenager in high school coding class.

 The Raspberry Pi has several unique characteristics that make it a powerful and easily accessible tool in a penetration tester's kit.
 In particular, the Pi is cheap and the components cost as little as a Lego set.
 Also, the Raspberry Pi is discreet; It's small, thin, and easy to hide.
 And thanks to running Kali Linux OS natively, it is flexible and able to run a broad range of hacking tools from badge cloners to Wi-Fi cracking scripts.
-By swapping the SD card and adding or removing components from marketplaces like Adafruit, the Raspberry Pi can be customized to suit any situation.
+By swapping the SD card and adding or removing components like a packet-injection capable wireless adapter, the Raspberry Pi can be customized to suit any situation.

 First, it's important to manage your expectations and remain reasonable when selecting a Raspberry Pi as a hacking platform.
 The Raspberry Pi is not a super computer and doesn't have a tremendous amount of processing power.
 It's not well-suited to processor intensive tasks like brute-force WPA password cracking, or acting as a network attack as the connection is too slow to fool users.
 That being said, the Raspberry Pi is perfectly suited to many attack environments.
 We simply offload these tasks to bigger computers and use the Pi as a data collector.